Hebrew: יְשַׁעְיָה or ישׁעיה —transliteration: Ysha'yah or Yesh'yahu

 He exercised the functions of his office during the reigns of Uzziah (or Azariah), Jotham, Ahaz, and Hezekiah (1:1).
-Uzziah reigned fifty-two years (B.C.
+Uzziah reigned 52 years (B.C.
 810-759), and Isaiah must have begun his career a few years before Uzziah's death, probably B.C.
-762. He lived till the fourteenth year of Hezekiah, and in all likelihood outlived that monarch (who died B.C.
+762. He lived till the 14th year of King Hezekiah, and in all likelihood outlived that monarch (who died B.C.
 698), and may have been contemporary for some years with Manasseh.
-Thus Isaiah may have prophesied for the long period of at least sixty-four years.
+Thus Isaiah may have prophesied for the long period of at least 64 years.

 His first call to the prophetical office is not recorded.
 A second call came to him “in the year that King Uzziah died” (Isa.
 6:1).
 He exercised his ministry in a spirit of uncompromising firmness and boldness in regard to all that bore on the interests of religion.
 He conceals nothing and keeps nothing back from fear of man.
 He was also noted for his spirituality and for his deep-toned reverence toward “the holy One of Israel.”

-The remaining years of Hezekiah's reign were peaceful (2 Chr.
-32:23, 27-29).
+The remaining years of Hezekiah's reign were peaceful (2 Chronicles 32:23, 27-29).
 Isaiah probably lived to its close, and possibly into the reign of Manasseh, but the time and manner of his death are unknown.
-There is a tradition that he suffered martyrdom in the heathen reaction in the time of Manasseh (q.v.).
+There is a tradition that he suffered martyrdom in the heathen reaction in the time of Manasseh.